DataDog/the-monitor/sql-server/sql-server-metrics.md

 For each entry, you must specify values for `name` and `counter_name`.
 The `name` value will be the name of the metric as you want it to appear in Datadog, whereas the `counter_name` maps to the `counter_name` column of `sys.dm_os_performance_counters`.
 In the case of "Page lookups/sec," the configuration above will cause the metric to appear in Datadog as `sqlserver.buffer.page_lookups`.

 Some performance objects are associated with multiple instances within SQL Server, and you can identify these with the `instance_name` column of `sys.dm_os_performance_counters`.
-You'll want to check the [documentation][performance-objects] for the performance objects you're interested in to see what `instance` means in that context.
+You'll want to check the [documentation][performance-objects] for the performance objects you're interested in to see what `instance_name` means in that context.
 In our example above, `Log Flushes/sec` is a counter within the object [`SQLServer:Databases`][performance-objects-db].
 There's a separate instance of the object (and its counters) for each database.
 The [resource pool performance object][performance-objects-pool] has a separate instance for each resource pool.
 Other performance objects, like the Buffer Manager object where you'll find `Page lookups/sec`, always have a single instance.

 If a performance counter has multiple instances, you have two options for sending metrics to Datadog.
-One is to collect metrics from a single instance, by specifying the `instance` in the `custom_metrics` section.
+One is to collect metrics from a single instance, by specifying `instance_name` in the `custom_metrics` section.
 In our example above, we've edited the item for `Queued Requests` to gather metrics only from the `internal` instance.

-If you want to collect metrics associated with _every_ instance, set the `instance` value to `ALL`.
+If you want to collect metrics associated with _every_ instance, set the value of `instance_name` to `ALL`.
 Then add a `tag_by` line, which creates a key-value tag pair for each instance of a performance counter.
 If the metric `Log Flushes/sec` is reported for instances `tempdb`, `model`, and `demo_db`, for example, a `tag_by` prefix of `db` will create the tags `db:tempdb`, `db:model`, and `db:demo_db`.
 While you can name the prefix anything you'd like, you may want to name it after the object that each instance represents (a database, a resource pool, etc.).

 After restarting the Agent, you'll be able to add your custom metrics to dashboards and alerts, just like any other metric in Datadog.
 Below, we're graphing the custom metric `sqlserver.index_searches`, which we've named from the counter `Index Searches/sec` within the [`Access Methods`][access-methods] performance object (see [above](#custom-datadog-metrics-with-the-performance-counters-view)).